Marilyn Buck: Crimes, convictions, and sentences

+1973: Buck received a 10-year prison sentence for acting as a gun runner for the Black Liberation Army.

+1988: Buck was convicted of racketeering, armed robbery, and allegedly being an accomplice murder.
+The conviction covered both the Rockland County holdup and a 1981 armored-car robbery in the Bronx in which a guard was killed.
+It also covered the escape from prison in 1979 of the Black Liberation Army leader Assata Shakur, which Buck allegedly facilitated.

+1990: Under a plea agreement, Buck was sentenced to an additional 10 years for having taken part in the bombings of government buildings, including the United States Capitol, during her time as a fugitive.

 As an author

 While in prison, Buck contributed articles on women in prison, solitary confinement, political prisoners and related issues to Sojourners Magazine, Monthly Review, and other journals and anthologies.

 She published her poetry in journals, anthologies, a chapbook, and an audio CD.
 She received a PEN American Center prize for poetry in 2001.
 Her poems appeared in the anthologies Hauling Up the Morning, Wall Tappings, Igniting a Revolution: Voices in Defense of the Earth, Seeds of Fire, and in her chapbook, Rescue the Word.
 Her poems appear on the audio CD Wild Poppies (Freedom Archives 2004).

-Her translations and introduction to Cristina Peri Rossi's poetry appeared in State of Exile, Number 58 in the City Lights Pocket Poets Series.
+Buck translated and introduced Cristina Peri Rossi's poetry book State of Exile, which was Number 58 in the City Lights Pocket Poets Series.

 Death

-She died at home in Brooklyn on August 3, 2010, after a long battle with uterine cancer, having been released from the Federal Medical Center, Carswell due to her illness on July 15.
+Marilyn Buck died at home in Brooklyn on August 3, 2010, after a long battle with uterine cancer, having been released from the Federal Medical Center, Carswell on July 15 of that year.